-The trade, financial and banking services, information science, communications and tourism obtained the great importance in the service sector.
+banking services, information The trade. financial and science, communications and tourism obtained the great importance in the service sector.
 The role of services connected with the maintenance of production such as consulting, engineering and marketing is growing.
-Since the middle of the 80ties Japan has become the largest creditor in the world, the total sum of its foreign assets exceeds 1 trillion dollars.
+Since the middle of the 80s Japan has become the largest creditor in the world, the total sum of its foreign assets exceeds 1 trillion dollars.
 Japan had no external debts for a long time; there was positive offset balance.
 However, since the 90ties of the last century the economic situation in the country has become worse.
-In 2014 its external debt made 2.8 trillion dollars (57.2% of the GDP). (pydell.livejournal.com/54576.html) At the same time, Japan takes first place in gold and foreign currency reserves which sum makes 1.246 trillion dollars among the developed countries and second place in the world (after China) (as for 1.06.2015) [https://ru.wikipedia.org/wiki].
+In 2014 its external debt made 2.8 trillion dollars (57.2% of the GDP) [66].
+At the same time, Japan takes first place in gold and foreign currency reserves which sum makes 1.246 trillion dollars among the developed countries and second place in the world (after China) (as for 1.06.2015).

 In the 80ties of the last century Japan took first place in export of direct investments, in the 90ties it yielded to the USA and France and in 2014 it takes second place among the world investors after the USA.
 In 2014 the volume of FDI outflow from the economy of Japan made 136 billion dollars.
-The main part of investments is sent to the USA (12.73%), to the countries of West Europe (33.88%) and to the Asian countries (34.12%).
+The main part of invest ments is sent to the USA (12.73%), to the countries of West Europe (33.88%) and to the Asian countries (34.12%).
 The most part of the Japanese investments flows into the chemical and pharmaceutical industry (17.0%), finances and insurance (16.5%), extraction of minerals (14.2%) and wholesale and retail trade (10.7%).
 10.6% of the Japanese investments are coming to the world mechanical engineering industry where 6.3% of total investments are inherent in the production of electric machines.

-In 2014 the country is still not among the top twenty countries with the highest indicator of FDI inflows [26].
+In 2014 the country is still not among the top twenty countries with the highest indicator of FDI inflows [34].

 According to the data of "Bloomberg", the companies "Asia Alliance Holdings Co Ltd", "Privee Turnaround Group Co Ltd" and "Sun Investment LLC" are the largest Japanese investors.
-The latter bought 49% of shares of the Swedish company-producer of motor cars "Saab Automobile AB" in 2012 [2, p.
-58].
+The latter bought 49% of shares of the Swedish company-producer of motor cars "Saab Automobile AB" in 2012 [2, p.58].

 The credit and financial system of Japan is represented by private and state banks.
 The Central Bank of Japan and the Development Bank of Japan and a few social financial organizations are directly subordinated to the state.
-There is a group of the largest banks in the world among the private banks of Japan (Tab.
-2.5)
+There is a group of the largest banks in the world among the private banks of Japan (Tab.3.4)